The congruence subgroup property for mapping class groups and the residual finiteness of hyperbolic groups: Abstract

 \section{Abstract}

 Assuming that every hyperbolic group is residually finite, we prove the congruence subgroup property for mapping class groups of hyperbolic surfaces of finite type.
-Under the same assumption, it follows that profinitely equivalent hyperbolic 3-manifolds are commensurable.
+Under the same assumption, two consequences for profinite rigidity follow: profinitely equivalent hyperbolic 3-manifolds are commensurable; and fibred hyperbolic 3-manifolds are profinitely rigid if the monodromy is weakly asymmetric.

 Our purpose is to relate a notorious open problem in geometric group theory to a different notorious problem in low-dimensional topology.
 The former is the problem of the residual finiteness of hyperbolic groups \cite[Question 1.15]{bestvina_questions_????}.